Understanding the Link Between Obesity and Depression

-When patients meet with Dr. Fernando Garcia at his Tijuana weight loss surgery practice, he always stresses the many different benefits of bariatric surgery.
+When patients meet with the doctors at our Tijuana weight loss surgery practice, we always stress the many different benefits of bariatric surgery.
 Undergoing effective weight loss procedures such as gastric sleeve surgery can contribute to good physical health while also improving mental health and overall outlook on life.

 It's with this in mind that we'd like to consider the ways that depression and obesity are linked, and how undergoing bariatric surgery may be a way to help address both issues.